 I wanted to write a blog post before I leave for my Vipassana.
 I thought it’d be a great way to look back after I *hopefully* complete the course.
 I also wanted to give a little back story on how and why I decided to do a Vipassana.
 Originally I wanted to write a very detailed post so I can always remember my thoughts and feelings before, but knowing me, I, of course, waited until last minute and am writing this at 11 pm the night before I leave (…and I have to wake up early).
-SO this is going to be brief, and it’s probably going to have a lot of grammatical errors, but I’ll fix this when I return.
+SO this is going to be brief, and it’s probably going to have a lot of grammatical errors, but I’ll at some point fix this when I have time.

 How Vipassana was introduced